 For our client, they’ll have a nice download and an offer to follow on social channels.

 Testing Your Conversion Process

-In a marketer’s dreams, it’d be great to have an entire site where each page is pointed to a specific topic, highly optimized, targeted and ranked.
+In a content marketer’s dreams, it’d be great to have an entire site where each page is pointed to a specific topic, highly optimized, targeted, and ranked.
 Life is seldom the stuff of dreams, however.
-It takes hard work to creating landing pages, and even harder work to create landing pages that convert.
+It takes hard work to create landing pages, and even harder work to create landing pages that convert.